 The majority chance of having giant papillary conjunctivitis is in people who are using contact lenses for many years.
 This type of conjunctivitis can also happen in persons who are not using contact lenses.
 But these cases are rare.

 As always, prevention is better than cure.
 The key to preventing pink eyes is hygiene.
 One of the common methods to prevent pink eyes is

 ShopDoc is a leading healthcare platform, which provides all types of medical procedures and health experts at an affordable cost without seeping out of your home.
 For appointments and more details, visit

-Not every symptom of pink eyes should be taken carelessly.
+You should not every symptom of pink eyes carelessly.
 Sometimes pink eyes can lead to serious issues.
 You should immediately consult medical care if: